An LLC Operating Agreement Helps Prevent Litigation Between Members

 The above is far from a complete list.
 The benefit of organizing your business as an LLC is that the Operating Agreement can cover a diverse range of topics, including ones that are unique to the particular business or Members involved.
 (Conversely, without an Operating Agreement, or with an incomplete one, an LLC's operation and governance are dictated by the (relatively bare-bones) provisions of state law.)
 And, of course, an Operating Agreement is not a panacea against all business owner disputes.
 As mentioned above, some basic protections that the law provides to members of any business entity cannot be waived, such as rights to access to records, and protections against fraud and criminality.

-At Hendershot, Cannon & Hisey, P.C., we focus not only in business litigation, but also in crafting Operating Agreements to help you avoid litigation in the first place.
+At Hendershot, Cowart & Hisey, P.C., we focus not only in business litigation, but also in crafting Operating Agreements to help you avoid litigation in the first place.
 Contact our Houston Business law firm to schedule a consultation.